 The current Scunthorpe United kit features blue shirts with thin claret stripes, claret shorts and claret and blue socks.
 These colours have been worn in a variety of styles since 1982, with the Scunthorpe kit featuring claret and blue stripes, half claret half blue shirts, claret shirts with blue trim and white shirts worn with claret and blue shorts and socks.

 The Scunthorpe United stadium is Glanford Park.
 Glanford Park has a capacity of 9,088 and has been home to Scunthorpe United since 1988.

 The Scunthorpe United stadium plan features four main stands.
-These are the Scunthorpe Telegraph Stand, or the West Stand, which is the main family stand at Glanford Park; the Study United FC Stand, commonly known as the Doncaster Road End or the Britcon Stand, which features terraces rather than seating areas; the Grove Wharf Stand, or the East Stand; and the AMS Stand, which is the away supporters area.
+These are the SPB Stand, or the West Stand, which is the main family stand at Glanford Park; the Study United FC Stand, commonly known as the Doncaster Road End or the Britcon Stand, which features terraces rather than seating areas; the Clugston Stand, or the East Stand; and the AMS Stand, which is the away supporters area.

 There are plans for future reconstruction of Glanford Park, and if the club are promoted back to the top two tiers of English football and remain there, they may be forced to remove the terracing from the Doncaster Road End and make the Scunthorpe United stadium an all seater venue.
 There are also discussions surrounding a move to another stadium, though these plans are yet to be realised.

 The first Scunthorpe United stadium was the Old Showground, which was used until the move to Glanford Park in 1988 and has since been demolished.